You are seeing this page because you are using an unsupported browser.

 The DfT is a Government body that has put in place a long-term framework aimed at balancing the delivery of social and economic benefits from aviation, with the need to reduce and mitigate the environmental impacts of air transport and airport development.

-The Department for Environment, Food and Rural Affairs (Defra) is a government department in the UK that make policy and legislation.
-Defra work with others to deliver on their policies, including environmental protection and pollution control - which covers noise pollution.
+The Department for Environment, Food and Rural Affairs (DEFRA) is a government department in the UK that make policy and legislation.
+DEFRA works with others to deliver on its policies, including environmental protection and pollution control - which covers noise pollution.

 NATS provides air traffic navigation services to aircraft flying through UK controlled airspace and at several UK and international airports - including London Stansted.
 The overarching guiding principle of air traffic control is that safety is paramount.

-The airspace about our homes and places of work contain a network of corridors or airways.
+The airspace above our homes and places of work contains a network of corridors or airways.
 They mainly link busy areas of airspace known as terminal control areas, which are normally above major airports like London Stansted.
-All of these airways are designated "controlled airspace".
-Aircraft fly in them under the supervision of air traffic controllers at all times.
+All of these airways are designated as "controlled airspace", where aircraft fly under the supervision of air traffic controllers at all times.

 Airlines and their flight crew have a duty to operate their aircraft in order to comply with the various rules and regulations stipulated for flying in UK controlled airspace.
 The commander of an aircraft has the primary responsibility for the safety of his crew and passengers at all times.